 Chris Wang is a designer based in Los Angeles and this is his portfolio website.
 This website has a unique design and an unusual navigation that uses 2 simultaneous slideshows, one with pictures, one with content.
 You can click view to find out more.

+A very useful navigation is the drop-down menu with a completely responsive layout.
+This will look beautiful on both desktop and mobile devices.
+With this great menu, your users can rapidly navigate through your website.
 BCDO website uses minimalist design in a creative an unusual way.
-If you’ll have a look at this website, you’ll notice an interactive menu bar and a well-structured website.
+If you’ll carefully browse through this website, you’ll notice an interactive menu bar and a well-structured website.

 Studio Veldwerk focuses on creating simple and beautiful work.
 This is the studio’s business card website which looks great and has an unusual navigation.
 If you will want to find out more about them check out the about section and get surprised!